Mbucari/GEHistoricalImagery/docs/regions.md

 ```console
 --region-file /path/to/RegionFile.kmz
 ```
-Because [RegionFile.kmz](./assets/RegionFile.kmz) contains five placemarks suitable for defining a region of interest, GEHistoricalImagery presents a list of the five placemarks feature-type, name, and approximate area (in square kilometers).
-Press the number (or letter, depending on how many options there are), and the command will use the selected placemark's geometry as the region of interest.
+Because [RegionFile.kmz](./assets/RegionFile.kmz) contains five placemarks suitable for defining a region of interest, GEHistoricalImagery presents a list of the five placemarks' feature-types, names, and approximate areas (in square kilometers).
+Press the number (or letter, depending on how many options are available), and the command will use the selected placemark's geometry as the region of interest.

 ```console
 Select which placemark to use as the region of interest